sryashm/sryashm.github.io/projects/project-2.md

 summary: An IOS app where students can book consultations with their lecturers.
 ---

-This project was given by the university as an assignment where I had to build an IOS application for students to book a consultation with their lecturers through this mobile application making it more portable as the current system doesn’t allow this feature.
-The technology behind this solution uses the basic Swift concepts.
+This project was given by the university as an assignment where an IOS application had to be developed for students to book a consultation with their lecturers through this mobile application making it more portable as the current system doesn’t allow this feature.
+The technology behind this solution uses the basic Swift concepts like the use of coredata, mapkit view.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/APU.png">